abhinav4848/Programming-Notes/topics/venv.md

 You'll also see `(venv)` at the start of every command line as long as virtual environment is active.

 ## Handling Packages
-`pip list` only lists packages installed in this environment `pip install requests` installs *requests* in the virtual environment.
+`pip list` only lists packages installed in this environment.

+`pip install requests` installs *requests* in the virtual environment.

 `pip freeze` gives a list of these packages which you can copy and paste into project folder in a **requirements.txt** file.
 The list may be longer than what you installed, cuz even dependencies of packages are installed when you install *requests*.

+You could also redirect the output of pip freeze using `pip freeze > requirements.txt`.

 `pip list --local` for only local packages installed in this venv.
 Same logic for `pip freeze --local`.